willduff/mixedreality-enthusiast-guide/docs/motion-controller-problems.md

 ## The Mixed Reality Portal is working, but my controllers are tracking poorly (flying away, shaking, etc.).

-1. Some lighting conditions can affect tracking.
+1. Lighting conditions can affect tracking.
 Make sure that you are not exposed to direct sunlight and that you don't have a lot of point light sources visible to your HMD (for example, strings of lights like a christmas tree).
 2. These symptoms are generally caused by failures to communicate between the controller and the host PC, and indicate poor Bluetooth link quality.
-See the [questions about Bluetooth](motion-controller-problems.md#how-can-i-tell-if-im-using-bluetooth-technology).
+See [questions about Bluetooth](motion-controller-problems.md#how-can-i-tell-if-im-using-bluetooth-technology).

 ## Motion controller LEDs are not lit, but the buttons and thumbstick still work in Mixed Reality Portal.